phil9909/shalm/README.md

 * Subcharts are not loaded automatically.
 They must be loaded using the `chart` command
 * Global variables are not supported.
+* The `--set` command line parameters are passed to the `init` method of the corresponding chart.
+It's not possible to set values directly.
+If you would like to set a lot of values, it's more convenient to write a separate shalm chart.

 ## TODO